wurmlab/genomicscourse/2019/practicals/index.md

-# Spring-school in Bioinformatics & Population Genomics

-Practicals for Sept/Oct 2019 Genome Bioinformatics module at qmul.
+# Practicals for Sept/Oct 2019 Genome Bioinformatics module at qmul.

 ## Prerequisites (we'll cover this sepeartely)